jimbobbennett/AgroHack/Steps/SetUpTheEnvironmentMonitor.md

     Enter the current password, then a new password, then confirm the new password.

-## Turn off the I2C interface
+## Turn on the I2C interface

-For the grove sensor to work, the I2C interface needs to be disabled as all I2C communications take place over the Grove base hat.
+For the grove sensor to work, the I2C interface needs to be enabled.

 1. Launch the configuration tool on the Pi using the following command